 Last #AudioDramaSunday, (5th March 2017) FateCrafters Studios made an announcement.
 Namely that it had grown in members.

-FateCrafters Studios Network is a group of independant production teams, that features more than ten of the best storytelling podcasts on-air.
+FateCrafters Studios Network is a group of independent production teams, that features more than ten of the best storytelling podcasts on-air.
 They have come together to collaborate, and share ideas on all matters of audio drama, be it storytelling, production skills, promotion, or acting.
 Their aim is to help and support each other in the creative process, so that they can bring you the best in immersive drama possible.
-From fiction to non-fiction, horror-to-western, comedy-to-classic theatre drama, FateCrafters has something for everyone’s taste.
+From detective noir-to-science fiction, from horror-to-musical, comedy-to-classic theatre drama, FateCrafters has something for everyone’s taste.
 You can find more information on FateCrafters Studios on Facebook and Twitter.

 As you may, or may not know, FateCrafters was set up in 2016 by Paul Sating, but due to heavy writing commitments, (namely three different shows, and a book or two), the project kind of took a back seat.